 k.
 Soil level may not be raised against existing perimeter and side yard walls without the addition of a retaining flash wall and waterproofing as they are not structurally designed for retaining conditions.

 l.
 Exterior veneer materials used on the site walls must be compatible with or match the architectural exterior elevation materials.
-Porcelain tiles prpoposed as veneer on the front yard walls and pilasters are not permitted.
+Porcelain tiles proposed as veneer on the front yard walls and pilasters are not permitted.
 Glass block, railroad tie, or stacked block walls are not permitted in the front yard.
 All sides of walls and fences must be finished.
 Structural framing and/or unfinished sides of fences or walls shall not be permitted.

 m.
-All proposed features, equipment, garden art, walls, fences, gates, trellises, or other structures installed adjacent to any tubular steel/aluminum, glass rear perimeter or
+All proposed features, equipment, garden art, walls, fences, gates, trellises, or other structures installed adjacent to any tubular steel/aluminum, glass rear perimeter or side yard fencing shall be subject to DRC review and approval.

-80

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-side yard fencing shall be subject to DRC review and approval.
 Such features should be setback two (2) feet minimum from the fence and be adequately screened with plant material from off-site views.
 Provide a photo or specification sheet for all proposed features with dimensions.

 Proposed property line wall extensions are allowed only when it is necessary to address site conditions.
 Property line wall extension shall be of minimum profile and have the least impact on the streetscape.
 Common Property Line Fence Agreement shall be completed with the adjacent neighbor’s consent.